 The KGHM Loan is non-revolving, bears interest of 10% per annum, is secured by the investment in KGHM Ajax, and has a maturity date of December 31, 2020.
 Under the terms of the JV Agreement, if, at the time of maturity of the loan, the commencement of commercial production and the distribution of dividends by the JV to the Company are not sufficient to repay the KGHM Loan, the parties must, in good faith, negotiate an extension.
 Additionally, should the Company incur additional debt or dispose of assets, in each case in excess of \$100,000, the funds borrowed or sales proceeds received must be used to make repayments on the KGHM Loan.
-Because the Ajax project is currently not able to proceed, the Company will need to negotiate an extension to the term of the KGHM Loan.
+The parties to the loan are currently negotiating an extension to the term of the KGHM Loan but there can be no assurance that an extension will be negotiated prior to December 31, 2020.

-For the period ended June 30, 2020 \$Nil (2019: \$Nil) was provided by KGHM and the Company accrued interest of \$870,443 for the period (2019: \$793,686).
+For the period ended September 30, 2020 \$Nil (2019: \$Nil) was provided by KGHM and the Company accrued interest of \$1,328,971 for the period (2019: \$1,209,377).